WizardDAO/english-or-spanish/README.md

 #### Project Overview

 "Pancake Prediction Market" is an innovative and versatile decentralized prediction market platform.
-Leveraging Uniswap V4 hooks and a pull-based oracle mechanism, the platform allows users to engage in prediction markets across various domains, including sports, politics, finance, and entertainment.
-The platform aims to showcase its capabilities through a football betting use case during the hackathon, specifically featuring the Euro 2024 matches.
+Leveraging v4 hooks and a pull-based oracle mechanism, the platform allows users to engage in prediction markets across various domains, including sports, politics, finance, and entertainment.
+The platform aims to showcase its capabilities through a football betting use case during the hackathon, specifically featuring finals of the Euro 2024, England vs. Spain.

 #### Objective